ACT Test Scores

 • For multiple-choice tests, ACT will verify that your responses were checked against the correct scoring key.

-• For the writing test, ACT will verify that your essay was scored by two independent, qualified readers and by a third reader in the event that the two scores differed by more than one point in any domain.
+• For writing tests, ACT will verify that your essay was scored by two independent, qualified readers and by a third reader in the event that the two scores differed by more than one point in any domain.
 ACT will also verify that your essay was properly captured and displayed to readers.
+In the case of an online test that was scored only by automated scoring engine, ACT will have an independent human rater validate the score.
 If errors are discovered during score verification, ACT will rescore your essay.

 ACT will inform you by letter of the results of the score verification approximately three to five weeks after receiving your request.